-If you’re waiting to immigrate to the U.S. on the basis of a visa petition filed by a family member who is a U.S. citizen or lawful permanent resident, that person’s death will certainly make the process more difficult.
-But unlike in past years, when the visa petition always died with the petitioner, you may still be able to get a U.S. green card.
+If you’re waiting to immigrate to the U.S. on the basis of an I-130 petition filed by a family member who is a U.S. citizen or lawful permanent resident, that person’s death will certainly make the process more difficult.
+But unlike in past years, when the petition always died with the petitioner, you might still be able to get a U.S. green card.

 The Family Sponsor Immigration Act, signed by President Obama in 2009, provides a potential remedy for spouses of U.S. citizens and permanent residents, unmarried sons and daughters of citizens, spouses and unmarried sons and daughter of green card holders, married sons and daughters of citizens, and brothers and sisters of citizens, in cases where the original petitioner has died.

-You can apply to USCIS for humanitarian reinstatement of the visa petition under old laws, but such a grant is completely discretionary.
+You can apply to USCIS for humanitarian reinstatement of the I-130 petition under old laws, but such a grant is completely discretionary.
 You're likely to face long delays.
 You’ll need a lawyer’s help to present compelling evidence of why your approval should be granted.

 In fact, by filing Form I-864, the substitute sponsor promises the U.S. government to pay back any need-based public assistance that the named immigrants receive for approximately the first ten years of their having a green card.